Blueberry bread pudding is a simple way to transform leftover biscuits or day old bread into a delicious dessert or breakfast.

-Blueberry bread pudding is one of my favorite ways to use biscuits or sourdough bread to create an easy dessert recipe.
+Blueberry bread pudding is one of my family's favorite ways to enjoy sourdough biscuits or sourdough bread when they get a sweet tooth.
+It's an easy dessert recipe that can be put together quickly.

-- sweetened condensed milk: No sugar is added to the mixture because sweetened condensed milk already contains sugar.
-It can be replaced with 1 cup milk and ½ cup sugar.
+- sweetened condensed milk: Can be replaced with 1 cup milk and ½ cup white sugar.

-- heavy cream: Half-and-half or milk can used in place of the heavy cream.
+- heavy cream: Half-and-half or milk can be used in place of the heavy cream.

 - eggs: 4 whole eggs